bobheadxi/bobheadxi.github.io/_posts/2019-4-20-ipfs-orchestrator.md

 }
 ```

+---

 ## Orchestrating Nodes

 The core part of Nexus is the predictably named
 [`orchestrator.Orchestrator`](https://godoc.org/github.com/RTradeLtd/Nexus/orchestrator#Orchestrator),
 which exposes an interface very similar to that of `ipfs.NodeClient`, except
 for more high-level "networks".
+A bit more work goes on the the orchestrator -
+for example, since `ipfs.NodeClient` does very straight-forward node creation
+given a set of parameters, port allocation and database management are left
+to the orchestrator.
 Managed in memory are two registries that cache
-the state of the IPFS networks deployed on the server:
+the state of the IPFS networks deployed on the server to help it do this:

 * [`registry.Registry`](https://godoc.org/github.com/RTradeLtd/Nexus/registry),
   which basically provides cached information about active containers for faster